Dean and Chair Hiring

 Texas State is also committed to assuring that all candidates for administrative positions are afforded an equal opportunity for consideration and to full compliance with Titles VI and VII of the Civil Rights Act of 1964 as amended, Civil Rights Act of 1991, Executive Order 11246 and its amendments, Equal Pay Act, Age Discrimination in Employment Act, Section 503 of the Vocational Rehabilitation Act of 1973, Vietnam Era Readjustment Act of 1974, Military Veterans’ Full Employment Act, Chapter 657, Pregnancy Discrimination Act of 1978, Immigration Reform and Control Act of 1986, The Americans with Disabilities Act and The Texas State University System policies for maintaining and reporting of employees.

 The composition of each search committee must be diverse.
 To ensure diversity on a search committee, the dean may go outside the department or college for committee members.
-Departments will explain how the recommended search committee membership ensures diversity in a memorandum to the Provost.
+Departments will explain how the recommended search committee membership ensures diversity in a memorandum to the provost.

 INITIAL COMMITTEE RESPONSIBILITIES

-Appoint or elect an administrative assistant to assist in the preparation of materials and correspondence;
+appoint or elect an administrative assistant to assist in the preparation of materials and correspondence;

-Develop the position description;
+develop the position description;

-Define the items required for a complete application; and
+define the items required for a complete application; and

-Construct a matrix to be used to compare each candidate’s qualifications to those stated in the position description.
+construct a matrix to be used to compare each candidate’s qualifications to those stated in the position description.
 Each stipulated qualification must be represented and, if the committee determines that it is necessary and appropriate, the scores applied to each qualification may be weighted.

-SUBMITTING A POSTING
+PROCEDURES FOR SUBMITTING A POSTING

-The faculty posting is subject to approval by the dean, the Chief Diversity Officer and Director of Equity and Access, and the Provost.
+The faculty posting is subject to approval by the dean, the chief Diversity officer and director of Equity and Access, and the provost.
 Advertisements should not be placed without appropriate approvals.

-RECRUITING AND ADVERTISING
+RECRUITING AND ADVERTISING PROCEDURES

-To ensure applicant pools are diverse, advertising is placed:
+To ensure applicant pools are diverse:

-in one or more of the following:
+Advertisements should be placed in one or more of the following: